 Carrot in Latin America

 We have a dedicated team supporting our infrastructure in Latin America, with a deep understanding and connection to the region.
-Carrot is currently available in ten countries throughout Latin America.
-We offer a robust network of nearly 300 eligible providers that our members can use during their family-forming journey.
-Carrot covers all family-forming paths in Latin America, including preservation, low and high complexity fertility treatments (IUI, IVF), adoption, and gestational carrier services* (*where adequately regulated).
-We are also onboarding Carrot Partners in Mexico and Brazil, which will deliver additional value to our clients and members soon.
+Carrot is currently available in more than 30 countries throughout Latin America and the Caribbean.
+Carrot covers all family-forming paths in Latin America, including preservation, low and high complexity fertility treatments (IUI, IVF), adoption, and gestational surrogacy* (*where adequately regulated).

 While Brazil’s universal healthcare system, Sistema Único de Saúde (SUS), offers fertility care, access can be limited since there are only a handful of SUS-dependent fertility centers in certain regions of the country, and waitlists can be rather long.
 Initiatives to continue regulating the use of ART have progressed in Brazil since the number of private clinics has boomed, alongside the formation of several fertility societies such as Associação Brasileira de Reprodução Assistida and FEBRASGO.
 Furthermore, in 2005, the Ministry of Health’s regulatory agency, ANVISA, created a national compulsory registry of stem cells, tissues, banks, and embryos created via IVF.
 Carrot’s dedicated team carries out a thorough vetting process of every eligible provider to guarantee our members access to the region's highest quality of fertility care.